-Birthdays: Napoleon Bonaparte, Leon Theremin- inventor of that weird electronic musical instrument that is in all those 1950s flying saucer movies, Samuel Coleridge, Sir Walter Scott, King Frederick Wilhelm Ist of Prussia 1685, T.E.
-Lawrence of Arabia, Ethel Barrymore, Huntz Hall, Bill Baird, Edna Ferber, Sir Robert Bolt, Rose-Marie is 90, Linda Ellerbee, Gene Upshaw, Oscar Peterson, Shimon Peres, Mike “Mannix” Connors, Nicholas Roeg, Anthony Andrews, Ben Afleck is 41, Debra Messing is 45, Julia Child, Jennifer Lawrence is 23.
+Birthdays: Napoleon Bonaparte, Leon Theremin- inventor of that weird electronic musical instrument that is in all those 1950s flying saucer movies, Samuel Coleridge, Sir Walter Scott, King Frederick Wilhelm Ist of Prussia 1685, Lawrence of Arabia, Ethel Barrymore, Huntz Hall, Bill Baird, Edna Ferber, Sir Robert Bolt, Rose-Marie is 91, Linda Ellerbee, Oscar Peterson, Mike “Mannix” Connors, Nicholas Roeg, Anthony Andrews, Ben Afleck is 42, Debra Messing is 46, Julia Child, Jennifer Lawrence is 24.

 Hans Christian Andersen was a frequent visitor.
-Walt Disney visited to get inspiration for Disneyland.
+One hundred years later, Walt Disney visited to get inspiration for his Disneyland.

 1885- Sir Richard Burton completed his translation from medieval Persian of One Thousand and One Arabian Nights.
 There had been earlier attempts like a French edition in 1809, but Burton’s edition introduced the west to Aladdin and his magic lamp, Sinbad the sailor and Scheherazade.